claudianeCS/Project-WSPlus-react/WsPlus-Project/ws-plus-project/README.md

-# Getting Started with Create React App
+# WSPlus - project:

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+<h2>This project was created during college, for curse of ADS(Analysis and Development of System) development by Claudiane Costa in 2022.</h2>

 ## Available Scripts